Poker Basics, Poker Strategy, Tournaments

 However, you should also note that being good at PKOs does not come naturally either and that you will need some additional studying.
 That said, even just paying close attention to some basic dynamics and understanding how equities change with growing bounties should be enough to be better than a big chunk of the player field.

-Yet, there are quite a few finesses that you should master before playing a significant number of PKOs, which will increase your overall ROI quite a bit.
+Yet, there are quite a few finesse that you should master before playing a significant number of PKOs, which will increase your overall ROI quite a bit.
 Let’s talk about some basic PKO tournament strategies and the adjustments you can make to win money in PKOs more often.

 PKO Tournament Strategy Revealed